Less Stress For the Holidays 1: Controlling Your Weight

 Everyday may not be perfect.
 Sometimes, you might eat too much.
 It's okay.
 It is not the end of the world.
 Drink some water, go to bed early, and start over the next day.

-Try to make each day better than the day before.
+Try to make each day a little better than the day before.
 Don't beat yourself up for your mistakes.
 Instead, offer yourself a measure of grace.
 Extend the same compassion and kindness to yourself that you would offer to a dear friend.
 Treat yourself with kindness, no matter how many times you mess up.

 Today, this moment, offers you another chance to begin again.
 Do not grow weary in doing good, but persist in your efforts.
 Small steps, taken with kindness will lead you to your goal.
 In the end, you will find peace.
 And that is the greatest gift you can give yourself.